Steven Hawley: STS-31 Discovery

-Discovery 82
+STS-82 Discovery

 STS-82 Discovery (February 11–21, 1997), the second Hubble Space Telescope (HST) maintenance mission, was launched at night and returned to a night landing at Kennedy Space Center, Florida.
 During the flight, Hawley's primary role was to operate the Shuttle's 50-foot robot arm to retrieve and redeploy the HST following completion of upgrades and repairs.
 Hawley also operated the robot arm during five spacewalks in which two teams installed two new spectrometers and eight replacement instruments.
 They also replaced insulation patches over three compartments containing key data-processing, electronics and scientific-instrument telemetry packages.
 HST was then redeployed and boosted to a higher orbit.
 The flight was completed in 149 orbits covering 3.8 million miles in 9 days, 23 hours, 37 minutes.

-Columbia 93
+STS-93 Columbia

 STS-93 Columbia (July 22–27, 1999) was launched at night from the Kennedy Space Center on a five-day mission returning to KSC for the 12th night landing in the Shuttle Program's history.
 Hawley served as Columbia's flight engineer.
 The primary mission objective was the successful deployment of the Chandra X-ray Observatory, the third of NASA's Great Observatories after Hubble Space Telescope and the Compton Gamma Ray Observatory.
 Hawley also served as the primary operator of a second telescope carried in the crew module and used for several days to make broadband ultraviolet observations of a variety of Solar System objects.
 The mission completed 79 orbits in 4 days, 22 hours, and 50 minutes.